craftablescience/minecraft-python-cmd-api/README.md

 Planned features:
 - Programs run in their own thread (highest priority feature)
-- Minecraft python library for integration into the game
+- Minecraft python library for easy integration into the game